 For the rest of us, we have two options.
 Draw everything by eye, or use a grid.

-If you decide that drawing by eye is the only way for you, then you can still do yourself a favor and use proportional dividers.
+If you decide that drawing by eye is the only way for you, then you can still do yourself a favor and use dividers.

 The easiest way to make an accurate copy is to layer a simple cross over your photo or draw one over your photocopy.
 They are your only guidelines.
-Every feature is a set distance away from those lines.
+Every feature is a set distance away from those straight lines.

 The guidelines help you to center the image properly on your page and to get started quickly.